MyPetORG/MyPet-Wiki/pages/faq.md

 ### How can I equip my Zombie/Skeleton/PigZombie?

-Just rightclick your pet with the item you want them to wear while sneaking.<br>
+Just rightclick your pet with the item you want them to wear while sneaking.
-To remove the equipment just rightclick your pet with shears while sneaking.<br>
+To remove the equipment just rightclick your pet with shears while sneaking.
 :!: **Weapons/Armor are only visually and have no effect on the pet** :!:

 ----

 ### How can I control my pet while riding it?

-Riding a pet is like riding a horse with a saddle.<br>
+Riding a pet is like riding a horse with a saddle.

 ----